 On Tuesday 11 June 1940, Khaksars were rounded up at Lahore.
 300 were arrested and one Khaksar was killed.
 On Wednesday 12 June 1940 Khaksars began using mosques as places of hiding.

-Allama Mashriqi disbanded the Khaksar Tehrik on 4 July 1947 considering that the Muslims of India were satisfied with the hope of a new separate Muslim state of Pakistan.
+Allama Mashriqi disbanded the Khaksar Tehrik on 4 July 1947 considering that the Muslims of India were satisfied with a new separate Muslim state of Pakistan.